 For each acquisition, the individual option exists of measuring any shares not acquired either at fair value or at the proportionate share of the fair value of the acquired entity’s net assets.
 These non-controlling interests are recognized in the statement of financial position under the line item of the same name.

-Costs associated with the business combination are recognized as expenses insofar as they do not concern costs of issuing debt instruments or equity securities.
+Costs associated with the business combination are recognized as expenses insofar as they are not costs for issuing debt instruments or equity securities.

 Goodwill is the amount on the acquisition date by which the sum of acquisition costs, any existing non-controlling interests and the fair value of any previously held equity interests exceeds the acquired entity’s net assets measured at fair value.
 Negative differences are recognized in profit or loss immediately after undertaking an additional review of the purchase price allocation.